-Objective 1: Assess needs and new sources of capital in Alaska.
+Objective 1: Assess needs, maximize existing sources, and seek new sources of capital in Alaska.

-Partners: AIDEA, U.S. Bureau of Indian Affairs, USDA, SBA, UACED, ARDORs, DED, Community Development Financial Institutions (CDFIs).
+Partners: AIDEA, U.S. Bureau of Indian Affairs, USDA, SBA, UACED, ARDORs, DED, Community Development Financial Institutions (CDFIs), AEA, AHFC.

 - Conduct a formal assessment of capital availability for businesses at all stages of development in Alaska.

 - Seek new sources of capital that spread out risk to multiple parties (i.e. Bureau of Indian Affairs, USDA, U.S. SBA).

 - Develop and utilize a consistent system similar to AIDEA’s project vetting methodology for co-investment as a model for large scale public-private investments.